noi-techpark/odh-docs/source/guidelines/platform.rst

 Database Design and Usage
 _________________________

-This section is moved into its own document, :doc:`database`.
+This section has been moved into its own document, :ref:`db-guidelines`.